-Stockholder Transaction Expenses: Sales load (as a percentage of offering price) %(1) Offering expenses (as a percentage of offering price) %(2) Dividend reinvestment plan fees %(3) % Total stockholder transaction expenses (as a percentage of offering price) Annual Expenses (as a percentage of net assets attributable to common stock): Management fees %(4) Interest payments on borrowed funds (including other costs of servicing and offering debt securities) %(5) Other expenses %(6) Total annual expenses %(7)
+Stockholder Transaction Expenses: Sales load (as a percentage of offering price) %(1) Offering expenses (as a percentage of offering price) %(2) Dividend reinvestment plan fees - %(3) Debt securities offering expenses borne by holders of common stock %(4) Total stockholder transaction expenses (as a percentage of offering price) % Annual Expenses (as a percentage of net assets attributable to common stock): Management fees %(5) Interest payments on borrowed funds (including other costs of servicing debt securities) %(6) Other expenses %(7) Total annual expenses %(8)

-- (1) Represents the underwriting discount with respect to the shares of our common stock sold by us in this offering. - (2) The expenses of this offering payable by us are estimated to be approximately \$\\$.
-The offering expenses, as a percentage of the offering price of shares to be sold in this offering, is based on \$\\$, the last reported sales price of our common stock on the NASDAQ Global Select Market on .
-If the underwriters exercise their option to purchase additional shares in full, the offering expenses borne by our common stockholders (as a percentage of the offering price) will be approximately \$\%\$. - (3) The expenses of administering our dividend reinvestment plan are included in "other expenses." - (4) Our "management fees" consist of our base management fee and the incentive fees payable under our investment advisory agreement.
+- (1) Represents the underwriting discount with respect to the shares of our common stock sold by us in this offering. - (2) The expenses of this offering payable by us are estimated to be approximately \$.
+The offering expenses, as a percentage of the offering price of shares to be sold in this offering, is based on \$, the last reported sales price of our common stock on the NASDAQ Global Select Market on .
+If the underwriters exercise their option to purchase additional shares in full, the offering expenses borne by our common stockholders (as a percentage of the offering price) will be approximately %. - (3) The expenses of administering our dividend reinvestment plan are included in "other expenses." - (4) The expenses of any offering of our debt securities are included in "other expenses." - (5) Our "management fees" are made up of our base management fee and the incentive fees payable under our investment advisory agreement.
 The base management fee portion of our "management fees" reflected in the table above is %, which is calculated based on our net assets as of of \$ million (rather than our gross assets).
-Our base management fee under the investment advisory agreement is calculated at an annual rate of 2% of our gross assets, including borrowings for investment purposes and excluding cash and cash equivalents.
-For purposes of this table, we have assumed gross assets of \$ billion, which equals our gross assets as of , as adjusted for this offering and any other change in borrowings or issuances of securities since such date and excluding an assumed cash and cash equivalents balance of \$20.0 million.
+Our base management fee under the investment advisory agreement is calculated at an annual rate of 2% of our gross assets, which includes borrowings for investment purposes of \$ million and excludes cash and cash equivalents of \$ million.

 The incentive fee portion of our "management fees" is %, which is calculated based on our net assets as of .
-This calculation assumes that annual incentive fees earned by our investment adviser remain consistent with the incentive fees earned by our investment adviser during the [year/quarter] ended .
+This calculation assumes that annual incentive fees earned by our investment adviser remain consistent with the incentive fees earned by our investment adviser during the year ended .
 The incentive fee consists of two parts.
 The first part, which is payable quarterly in arrears, will equal 20% of the excess, if any, of our "Pre-Incentive Fee Net Investment Income" that exceeds a 2% quarterly (8% annualized) hurdle rate, subject to a "catch up" provision measured at the end of each fiscal quarter.
 The first part of the incentive fee will be computed and paid on income that may include interest that is accrued but not yet received in cash.
 The operation of the first part of the incentive fee for each quarter is as follows: